andreaaazo/reelscraper/DOCS.md

    Yes, set the `max_workers` parameter in `ReelMultiScraper`.
 Adjust according to your system’s capability and Instagram’s rate limits.

 5. **Are scraped data stored permanently?**
-   Not by default.
-Data is returned as a list of dictionaries.
-Use `DataSaver` or your own persistence method for long-term storage.
+   By default, if `DBManager` is not used, data is returned as a list of dictionaries.
+To store data long term, pass a `DBManager` or your own persistence mechanism.

 ---